 When the wind moves almost saturated air toward and over a ridge or mountain the air gets lifted orographically and depending on the height of the mountain and relative humidity, orographic clouds can form.
 Small islands in the ocean are known to have a cloud cap due to this effect.
 The above mentioned lenticular cloud is a form of orographic cloud.

 The image to the right from the US, Dept of Agriculture shows it in detail.

-Weather can change with subtle changes in wind speed and direction, it would be wise to keep an watchful eye on weather conditions when doing the preflight and during the actual flight itself.
-Be prepared to back out before any major problem present itself, basically: always have a way out.
+Weather can change with subtle changes in wind speed and direction, it would be wise to keep an watchful eye on weather conditions throughout the preflight and during the actual flight itself.
+Be prepared to back out before any major problem present itself, basically: the idea is to always have a way out.